Market Research & Insights

 In addition to conducting research among leisure travelers, MMGY Global is a leader in developing business travel insights.
 We also conduct work with industry insiders, from travel agents and meeting planners to destination board members and corporate partners.

-For over 35 years, MMGY Global has been a leader in domestic and international travel, tourism, and hospitality research.
-Recently, we conducted qualitative research projects on two continents, and qualitative on four.
+For over 35 years, MMGY Global has been a leader in domestic and international travel, tourism and hospitality research.
+Recently, we conducted qualitative research projects on two continents, and quantitative on four.